torao/iVR/README.md

 #### Footage File

-The footage AVI file is a format that allows you to play back the video up to the point just before the interruption, even if there is a sudden power failure.
+The footage file is a AVI format that allows you to play back the video up to the point just before the interruption, even if there is a sudden power failure.
-This format can be played by Windows and Linux LVC.
-It can also be converted to MP4 as follows:
+This format can be played by Windows Standard Player and mac OS / Linux LVC.
+It can also be converted to MP4 by `ffmpeg` as follows:

 ```
 $ ffmpeg -i footage-xxx.avi footage-xxx.mp4